Safety and health in the workplace

 Instruction and guidance - Ingressi

 The Finnish Occupational Safety and Health Act obligates employers to familiarise their employees with any new jobs that are given to them before they start and to train their employees to use new work equipment and follow new procedures and production methods before they are introduced.
 Orientation of new members of staff when they start work and training and guidance thereafter are especially important for preventing the risks posed by work to employees’ health and safety.
-It is the employer’s duty to ensure that their employees follow the instructions given and to intervene in improper practices.
+The employer must monitor compliance with the instructions given and intervene if an employee does not follow them.

 Instruction and guidance - Yleistä